 Local news stories affecting the auto body industry in Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin

-The Boyd Group Inc. (the “Boyd Group”) announced on Monday, Sept.
-9, the acquisition of a multi-store operation consisting of four collision repair centers: three in Indiana, one in Kentucky.
+The Boyd Group Inc. announced Nov.
+19 the acquisition of a collision repair center in Oshkosh, WI.

 Ford Motor Company announced Nov.
 10 its Kansas City Assembly Plant will build the all-new E-Transit van, part of a more than $3.2 billion investment in Ford’s North American manufacturing facilities to produce a series of new electric vehicles for commercial and retail customers.

 Getting paid for the work performed is key to running a successful collision repair shop, but no one receives payment for items that aren’t invoiced.

 CARSTAR, North America’s largest multi-store network of independently owned collision repair facilities, announced the opening of CARSTAR Auto Care Collision Center, at 4757 W. Arrowhead Road, Hermantown, MN 55811.

 Although the cancellation of so many training events this year may have led many to believe that continuing education is no longer important, the Nebraska Auto Body Association (NABA) and the Kansas Auto Body Association (KABA) know that’s the furthest thing from the truth.